gladly-team/next-firebase-auth/README.md

 `Boolean`

 When true, `firebase-admin` will implicitly find your hosting environment service account during `initializeApp`.
-This is applicable for both [Firebase](https://firebase.google.com/docs/admin/setup#initialize-sdk), and [Google Cloud Platform](https://cloud.google.com/docs/authentication/production), and more recommended than adding service account key to the code via file path or direct value.
+This is applicable for both [Firebase](https://firebase.google.com/docs/admin/setup#initialize-sdk), and [Google Cloud Platform](https://cloud.google.com/docs/authentication/production), and recommended over adding service account key to the code via file path or direct value.

 **Note**: To setup `firebase-admin`, either `firebaseAdminInitConfig` or `useFirebaseAdminDefaultCredential` must be provided.
 Using the default credentials will override values passed to `firebaseAdminInitConfig.credential` if both are presented.